-How to win startup competitions, when we are up against other great startups?
-How can we win the judges hearts?
-How can we distinguish ourselves from rest of the finalists?
+How to win startup competitions, when we are up against other top startups?
+How to win the judges hearts?
+How to distinguish ourselves from rest of the finalists?
 Can we really stand out from the crowd?
 Can we differentiate ourselves using props and gimmicks, or is this a gimmick?

 Yes we can!
-By leveraging gimmicks we’d move the judges.
+With gimmicks we can move the judges.
 We’d become likable and memorable.
 We’d stand out.
 While gimmicks are not enough to win, without being memorable, we sure cannot win!

 Preface: How to Win Startup Competitions

-We also noted the many similarities between: winning startup competitions, and; being elected for startup accelerator programs.
+We also noted the many similarities between: winning startup competitions, raising money and being elected for startup accelerator programs.

 Eventually we acknowledged that in most competitions, some finalists would be just as good as we are.
 Now the question is: how to outperform them?
 How to stand out from the rest?